Kudaraidee/multiminer/README.md

-# a.multiminer
+# multiminer-kudaraidee

 Fork Preface
 ------------

-a.multiminer is a fork of the multiminer created by bogdanadnan with added support for the algorithm Argon2d16000 used by Alterdot and without the dev fee as no further development has been done by the initial developer for over 2 years.
+multiminer-kudaraidee is a fork of the multiminer created by bogdanadnan with added support for the algorithm Argon2d16000 used by Alterdot and without the dev fee as no further development has been done by the initial developer for over 2 years.